Air Quality Action and Outreach by CAPHE & Partners

 The Public Health Action Planning Resource Manual (PHAP-RM) provides up-to-date information used to inform the development of a public health action plan to reduce air pollution and mitigate adverse health effects in Detroit.
 It contains a wealth of information regarding air pollution that includes, for example, sources of pollutants, pollution monitoring and regulatory programs, estimates of health impacts and cumulative risks, and, most importantly, strategies that can reduce air pollution exposure and mitigate adverse health effects for Detroit residents.
 The Executive Summary provides an overview of the complete Resource Manual.

-This work is made possible by National Institute of Health and Environmental Sciences, RO1ES022616, and the Fred A. and Barbara M. Erb Family Foundation.
-Additional support was provided by the Michigan Center on Lifestage Environmental Exposures and Disease (M-LEEaD), #P30ES017885.
+CAPHE’s work is made possible by funding from the National Institute of Environmental Health Sciences (RO1ES022616, RO1ES032389), and the Fred A. and Barbara M. Erb Family Foundation.
+Additional support is provided by the Michigan Center on Lifestage Environmental Exposures and Disease (M-LEEaD), #P30ES017885.